clubcapra/takin/README.md

 ### Standard

 Right now we don't really have any coding standard, but it is something we want to implement in the project.
-So the status of this part is TBD
+So the status of this part is TBD.

-#### Code

-#### Documentation